authelia/authelia/docs/content/integration/kubernetes/istio.md

 ---
 title: "Istio"
 description: "A guide to integrating Authelia with the Istio Kubernetes Ingress."
-lead: "A guide to integrating Authelia with the Istio Kubernetes Ingress."
+summary: "A guide to integrating Authelia with the Istio Kubernetes Ingress."
 date: 2022-10-02T13:59:09+11:00
 draft: false
 images: []